My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 Hanuman-Dhoka Durbar Square

-Most of the cultural centres of Nepal are concentrated around the Kathmandu Valley.
+Most of the cultural centers of Nepal are concentrated around the Kathmandu Valley.
 Among those, one of the most important is the Hanuman-Dhoka Durbar Square.

 Located in the heart of Kathmandu, this complex of temples and shrines, both Hindu and Buddhist, epitomizes the religious and cultural life of the people of Nepal.
 It is also called the Kathmandu Durbar Square.